Last Updated on October 9, 2023 by Editorial Team

-Extracted from Sioux City Community Schools guide, the following math goals have been in consideration for and application at high school level:
+Extracted from the Sioux City Community Schools guide, the following math goals have been considered for and applied at the high school level:

 1. Numerical ability

 Algebraic expressions and their interpretation: Be comfortable with solving algebraic expressions.
-Also, gain fluency in transforming algebraic expressions to solve a given problem.
-Such as, finding interest on loan and the resulting amount by establishing relationship between P = principal, Rate =r and term = n.
+Also, I gained fluency in transforming algebraic expressions to solve a given problem.
+Such as finding interest on the loan and the resulting amount by establishing a relationship between P = principal, Rate =r, and term = n.

-Pictorial presentations take a little advanced form at high school level as modeling.
+Pictorial presentations take a little advanced form at the high school level as modeling.
 The modeling is used for estimating the occurrence of a real-life event and finding ways to solve the problems surrounding it.
-For example, by analyzing the data provided, students may have an overview on the situations of floods, their time of occurrence and the need for arranging food and water for stranded people.
+For example, by analyzing the data provided, students may have an overview of the situations of floods, their time of occurrence, and the need for arranging food and water for stranded people.

-Data evaluation: Establish relationship between data values.
-Find the rate at which the value changes to predict the pattern for future.
+Data evaluation: Establish a relationship between data values.
+Find the rate at which the value changes to predict the pattern for the future.

-Statistics and Probability: Give justifications for conclusions and make inferences from various samples of surveys, observational studies and experimental data.
+Statistics and Probability: Give justifications for conclusions and make inferences from various samples of surveys, observational studies, and experimental data.
 Use probability in real-life situations to make predictions.
-For example, study and compare the probability of rain to occur from the given set of parameters such as temperature, humidity and wind direction with probability of having a plausible temperature or humidity range when it is raining.
+For example, study and compare the probability of rain to occur from the given set of parameters such as temperature, humidity, and wind direction with a probability of having a plausible temperature or humidity range when it is raining.

-- Learn basics of trigonometry and trigonometric functions.
+- Learn the basics of trigonometry and trigonometric functions.

 - Learn and prove theorems that involve trigonometry of right triangles